Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 For all the readers, we are providing a 20% off coupon to our Etsy shop.
 Use code: STARTERSTORY at checkout!

-Meredith Moseley-Bennett & Yolanda Grbic (from Glen Ridge, New Jersey, USA) started Oh My Balm almost 6 years ago.
+Meredith Moseley-Bennett & Yolanda Grbic (from Glen Ridge, New Jersey, USA) started Oh My Balm about 6 years ago.

 Oh My Balm was founded two years ago and we make kitchen-crafted all-natural body products.
 Our tagline is “Two Mom’s Making it Real.”